GoogleChrome/developer.chrome.com/site/en/docs/webstore/images/index.md

 ## Promotional images

 You must provide one small, 440x280-pixel promotional image.
-You can also provide other images that the store can use to promote your app.
+You can also provide other images that the store can use to promote your extension.

 <div class="aside aside--note"><b>Note</b>: Unlike <a href="#screenshots">screenshots</a>, promotional images are not currently locale-specific.
 If your app supports multiple locales, we recommend either avoiding text by focusing on graphical representations of the app's capabilities, or targeting the promo images to the locale in which you have the most users.</div>